dhmunro/dudley/README.md

 ## Parameters

 Parameters are integer values which can be used to declare array shapes.
-They can either be defined in the Dudley file description (like netCDF metadata) or read from the file itself.
+They can either be defined in the Dudley layout (like netCDF metadata) or read from the file itself.
 The Dudley syntax for these two cases are, respectively:

     param := integer
     param := type @ address